 Fine Italian-American dining and personalized service is offered at Casa Capri, a third generation business.
 Louis Stella started the family business in 1954.
-His son and grandson, both named Louis, who go by Butch and Hondo, respectively, now run the business with Hondo’s sister Anna.
+To this day it is family owned and operated, with his grandchildren running the business: Louis "Hondo" and Anna.
 Authentic Italian recipes cover the whole of Italy.
 From Northern Italy (where it began) to the beautiful island of Sicily, the best of the best, including homemade ingredients, can be expected from the family’s kitchen.

 The restaurant’s original menu came from family recipes – the recipes of Hondo’s great-grandmother Louise Stella in the early 1900’s.
 Her son Louis opened Casa Capri in 1954, and started with pizza.
 Louise would make bread in her kitchen and with the leftover pieces she started to make pizzas.
 To this day, Casa Capri keeps their pizza traditional Hondo says, with sausage, pepperoni, and various vegetables.
 They make their own sausage.